reshma-avvaru/Microsoft-Teams-Clone/README.md

 # The Web Application

-I have hosted my Angular application using firebase hosting at https://teams-client-892ac.web.app/ I have hosted my django REST API on heroku
+I have hosted website using firebase hosting at https://teams-client-892ac.web.app/ I have hosted django REST API on heroku